Master This Planned Gift: Donor-Advised Funds

 What is a Donor-Advised Fund?

 A donor-advised fund (DAF) combines investing and charitable giving.
 This popular giving vehicle can support long-term philanthropic legacy and planned giving goals.
-Individual accounts are created for each donor within the DAF, allowing for individualized management of the account balances.
+Each donor within the DAF has an individual account, allowing for individualized management of the account balances.

 The funds donated to the DAF are irrevocable and destined for charitable purposes only.
 The donor will receive an acknowledgement from the DAF for the tax-deductible contribution into the DAF account.
 The sponsoring organization owns and controls the assets of the DAF.
-However, the donor still recommends (hence “donor advised”) to the sponsoring organization on the investments made and the grants to be issued with the money in the account.
+However, the donor still makes recommendations (hence “donor advised”) to the sponsoring organization about the investments to be made and the grants to be issued with the money in the account.

 Investing the assets within the DAF allows the assets to grow tax-free, generating additional funds in an account for charitable granting.
-In most cases, there is no minimum distribution required each year when using a DAF, versus a planned giving vehicle like a charitable gift annuity.
+In most cases, you don’t have to make a minimum distribution each year when using a Donor-Advised Fund (DAF), unlike with a charitable gift annuity.
 This means you can accumulate money, tax-free, before making an even larger donation to charity.

 When the donor is ready to recommend a grant to a charity, the sponsoring organization helps facilitate the donation by managing the compliance review of the charity and issuing the grant payment to the nonprofit.
 Generally, DAF sponsors will support grant requests to most 501(c)(3) nonprofits.